mohamoha/ihome/README.md

 ---

-alipay.us style library.
+alipay.us widget library.
 We choose `us-` for class prefix.

 ---